rakibabdullah97/react-healthcare-assign/README.md

 ## What Can you do

-- User Can get Access To Medical Help
+- User Can get Access To Medical Help 24/7
 - Look for their reports online
 - Book An appointment
 - Get In direact touch with doc at any time
+- they also can get updates from our news portal
+- for firebase auth their info will be secure

 ## What I Have done